 Getting Even Better

-In addition to the lemonade stand fundraiser, Lisa’s family and friends have rallied around her to raise even more money through the YouCaring: Compassionate Fundraising platform.
+In addition to the lemonade stand fundraiser, Lisa’s family and friends have rallied around her to raise even more money through the YouCaring: Compassionate Fundraising (now GoFundMe) platform.
 Her sister, Lynette, set up the online fundraiser, with a goal of $50-plus thousand, to support Lisa’s alternative treatment needs.
 As of the writing of this blog, they have raised $27,313!

 Many of our patients support their treatment costs with online fundraisers.
 We are amazed at what technology has done to help bring communities together to support healing.
 We never want a cancer patient to be faced with choosing their cancer treatment based only what insurance does or does not cover.
 We thank sites like YouCaring and many others that help our patients raise the money they need to support their alternative treatment path.